 The work of the Foundation will support the implementation of the National Oral Health Policy, Smile agus Sláinte.

 Structure of the Dental Health Foundation

-The Dental Health Foundation (DHF) emerged from within organised dentistry in 1977 to form an independent body funded directly by the Department of Health and Children.
-Since the formation of the Health Service Executive (HSE) they are now part funded by the HSE and Department of Health and Children.
+The Dental Health Foundation (DHF) emerged from within organised dentistry in 1977 to form an independent Trust and is governed by a Board of Trustees.
+We are part funded by the Health Service Executive (HSE).

-The Foundation has four strategic objectives as outlined in its Strategy 2015-2017
+The Foundation has four strategic objectives as outlined in its Strategy.

 - Support to the Department of Health